 The Omarama clay cliffs are one of my favorite geological features and one of my favorite landscapes in New Zealand (and that is saying something considering some of the incredible places you can find there!).

 The main reasons to visit the cliffs are:

-- The variety of colors from white to brown making it look like they are painted (contrary to the Putangirua pinnacles)
+- The variety of colors from white to brown making them look like they are painted (contrary to the Putangirua pinnacles)

-- The fact that you can get in between some of those giant pinnacles
+- The fact that you can walk in between some of those giant pinnacles

 - And the views of the Mackenzie Basin from the walking track